Baylee DeSmit: College career

 DeSmit played four seasons, from 2021 to 2024, for the Loyola Greyhounds, appearing in 72 matches and recording 36 goals and 21 assists.
 She was a two-time Patriot League Offensive Player of the Year (2022, 2023) and a three-time All-Patriot League selection, including back-to-back First Team honors.

 In 2023, she led the Patriot League in goals and points, finishing the season ranked among the top single-season performers in Loyola history in assists, points, and goals.
 For two consecutive seasons, she was named to the Patriot League All-Academic Team in 2023 and 2024, respectively.
 She also received multiple Midfielder of the Week honors during her career.
 In September 2023, The Baltimore Sun featured DeSmit in an article highlighting her role as a leading scorer and key player for Loyola Maryland women's soccer, noting her record-setting Golden Boot win in the USL W League and her fearless approach to the game, which she attributes to growing up as the youngest of five siblings with four older brothers.

 While at Loyola, DeSmit also played one season with Christos FC of the pre-professional USL W League.
 She appeared in nine games and scored six goals, with three assists.
 In 2025, before signing with Sporting JAX, she also played for Annapolis Blues FC's women's side.

 Club career

 Sporting JAX

 On June 26, 2025, DeSmit signed with Sporting JAX, a newly formed club in the USL Super League, ahead of its inaugural season.
 She made her professional debut on September 28 — her 23rd birthday.
-A week later, she scored her first professional goal in stoppage time on October 4, salvaging a 3–3 draw against Brooklyn FC.
+A week later, on October 4, she scored her first professional goal in stoppage time, salvaging a 3–3 draw against Brooklyn FC.

+In March 2026, she was named to the USL Super League Team of the Month for the first time, as a bench player.
+In her second season with Sporting JAX, she was named USL Super League Player of the Month for August 2026.
+She scored four goals in three matches, helping to lead Sporting JAX to a 3-0-0 start to the season.